Leystryku/DoGUI/README.md

-Hello DoGUI: (not yet completed) Bloat-free Graphical User interface for C++ with minimal dependencies and a sleek default design
+Hello DoGUI:  Bloat-free Graphical User interface for C++ with minimal dependencies and a sleek default design

 # DoGUI
 ___

-DoGUI is a (not yet completed) project which I developed sometime ago in 2017.
+DoGUI is a project which I developed sometime ago in 2017.
 It's supposed to be a platform-independent GUI with lots of useful elements and interchangeable render implementations.

 DoGUI was supposed to be integrated in video games, desktop applications, fullscreen applications and consoles.
-However, after weeks of development I lost interest so maybe someone else will feel like picking it up and/or using it for his application.
+The missing things are the UI elements for tables and finishing the code for sliders (simple).
+Everything else which was planned works.

 Unlike ImGui which has huge .cpp and .h files, this project focuses a bit more on file structure etc.
 It currently only runs on Windows.